ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

     * Open a browser and navigate to `http://localhost:8080/` and follow the instructions to complete the set up.
       **Set up Tips:**
       1. The first time you set this up, you will need to provide a password that was given to you after running `docker run -p 8080:8080 -p 50000:50000 kcrane121/maven-jenkins:blog`.
-         * The generated admin password can also be foun at `/var/jenkins_home/secrets/initialAdminPassword` in the docker container.
+         * The generated admin password can also be found at `/var/jenkins_home/secrets/initialAdminPassword` in the docker container.
       3. Select `Install Suggested Plugins` during the setup process .
 3. **Familiarity with [Jenkins Pipeline](https://blog.ippon.tech/continuous-delivery-with-jenkins-pipeline/)**.